src-bin/substrate-docs/mgmt/adding-a-domain.md

 # Adding a domain

 Domains are a mechanism for protecting one service (or group of services) from others.
 You may create as many as you like.
-Creation and subsequent updates are simple: Run `substrate create-account -domain <domain> -environment <environment> -quality <quality>` with the name of your (new) domain and a declared environment and quality.
+Creation and subsequent updates are simple: Run `substrate account create --domain <domain> --environment <environment>` with the name of your (new) domain and a declared environment.
 This will create a new AWS account in your organization, add it to `substrate.accounts.txt`, and create all the necessary IAM roles to allow administrators to access the account.

 If not immediately, you'll eventually create this domain in all of your environment/quality pairs to enable a complete progression from e.g. development through production.